 - Select Continue at the bottom of the parameters

 - How do you want to see your data?
-Select Table or Pivot Grid (also known as Pivot Table) in the “Pick a Visualization” column
+Select from the list in the “Pick a Visualization” column

 - Select Table and choose which columns you don’t want to see by unchecking the blue box.
-Select Pivot Grid to pick and choose to shown as column or row
+Select Pivot Grid Premium to pick and choose to show in column or row

 - Change your mind?
 You can always switch views and modify the data you have chosen